Get started with pinsSource:

 The pins package helps you publish data sets, models, and other R objects, making it easy to share them across projects and with your colleagues.
-You can pin objects to a variety of “boards”, including local folders (to share on a networked drive or with dropbox), RStudio connect, Amazon S3, and more.
+You can pin objects to a variety of “boards”, including local folders (to share on a networked drive or with dropbox), Posit Connect, Amazon S3, and more.
 This vignette will introduce you to the basics of pins.

 Every pin lives in a pin board, so you must start by creating a pin board.
 In this vignette I’ll use a temporary board which is automatically deleted when your R session is over:

 In real-life, you’d pick a board depending on how you want to share the data.
 Here are a few options: